CraftyCancer/Kubernetes/README.md

 1. The Kube-Api Server initial authenticate the request and validate it.
 2. API Server provides an HTTP/HTTPS server, which provides a RESTful API for all the compoments in the K8s master.
 (Example: GET reosuce status such as pod, POST to create a new resoruce and also watch a resource.
 API Server reads and updates ETCD, which is K8s backend data store.

+### 2. ETCD

+ETCD is a distributed reliated key-value store that is simple, secure & fast.

+Some points to understand what is Key-Value Store:
+1. A Key value store the infromation in the from of document or pages.
+2. The ETCD servive runs on port 2379 (default port).
+3. ETCD Control Client is a command line tool for ETCD.
+We can use it to store & retrieve the Key-Value pairs.